Online

 The Strategic Management Plans identify the Council’s objectives, how a Council intends to achieve its objectives, how they fit with the objectives of other levels of government, performance measures and estimates of revenue and expense.

-From 15 June 2026, copies of both the draft ABP and LTFP will be available at each of our libraries (Gumeracha, Stirling and Woodside) and our community centre at Norton Summit, along with community engagement documents.
+From 15 June 2026, copies of the draft ABP will be available at each of our libraries (Gumeracha, Stirling and Woodside) and our community centre at Norton Summit, along with community engagement documents.

 You can request a hard copy feedback form be sent to you by calling 8408 0400 or emailing engage@ahc.sa.gov.au